-I began this blog with that notion in mind.
-Every step taken, every person met, and every challenge overcome begins with getting dressed in the morning.
+I began That Time I Wore with this notion in mind.
+Every experience had, every new human connection made, and every challenge overcome begins with getting dressed in the morning.

-While eliminating superfluous decisions and tasks can make some more productive, I think the little human rituals we each have at home are chances to bring ourselves a little bit of self-care before starting the day.
+While eliminating extra decisions and tasks from daily life can make some people feel more productive, I think the little human rituals we each have at home are chances to bring ourselves a little bit of self-care before starting the day.
 For me, that self-care ritual involves opening my closet and kickstarting my creative energy by picking out something to wear.

 Finding ways to foster creativity in all aspects of my life is what initially drew me to fashion blogging.
 My first blog began organically when a college friend and I needed a little outlet from schoolwork, but we grew it (and our subsequent jewelry brand) into something that would get us through our early twenties and our first taste of the real world.

-This time around the reason was a bit more deliberate.
-In an effort to be a product designer that actually eats her own dog food, I started a fashion blog on the platform I currently help build at work every day.
+This time around the reason for starting a blog was a bit more purposeful.
+In an effort to be a product designer that actually eats her own dog food, I started this fashion blog on the platform I currently help build at work every day.
 But QA-ing is only a sliver of why this blog exists.

-I'm a product designer at a tech company and live in Boston.
-I'm not a fan of mornings, but the prospect of putting together a great outfit (and coffee) is one of a few things that will get me out of bed.
+I'm a senior product designer at a tech company and live in Boston.
+I'm not a fan of mornings, but the prospect of putting together a great outfit (and solving real human problems) is one of a few things that will get me out of bed.

 Learn more about me and my work by visiting my portfolio site.